getabetterpic/getabetterpic-rockets/content/blog/loc-precision-hi-tech/index.md

 description: "Building a LOC/Precision Hi-Tech"
 ---

-### The Motor Mount
+## The Motor Mount

 The Hi-Tech doesn't come with motor retention, so let's add some!
-I went with an Aero Pack retaining ring which has a ring that attaches to the bottom of the included motor mount.
+I went with an Aero Pack retainer which has a ring that attaches to the bottom of the motor mount.
 A cap is then threaded over this once the motor has been inserted to keep the motor from popping out on ejection.

 The Aero Pack retainer's instructions suggest cleaning the grooved inside of the retaining ring (the part that slides